Judah Mazive

-Judah Mazive (born 1 February 1998) is a Zimbabwean professional rugby league footballer who plays as a er for the York City Knights in the Betfred Championship.
+Judah Mazive (born 1 February 1998) is a Zimbabwean professional rugby league footballer who played as a er for the York City Knights in the Championship.

-He previously played for the Wakefield Trinity Wildcats (Heritage № 1374) in the Super League.
+He previously played for the Wakefield Trinity Wildcats in the Super League.

 Background

 Mazive was born in Bulawayo, Zimbabwe.

 Career

 Mazive made his professional début for the Wakefield Trinity Wildcats in a Super 8s fixture on August 14, 2016, scoring a try in a defeat by the Warrington Wolves.

 In November 2017 Mazive joined York for the 2018 season.